condyl/word-games-bot/README.md

 - Group related words with similar scores for efficient gameplay
 - Intelligently build upon existing words rather than rebuilding from scratch
 - Ultra-high-speed gameplay across all game modes (Word Hunt, Anagrams, and Word Bites)
+- Support for both horizontal (left-to-right) and vertical (top-to-bottom) words in Word Bites

 ## Requirements